xiami2019/MOSS-TTSD/README.md

 ## Installation

 To run MOSS-TTSD, you need to install the required dependencies.
-You can use either pip or conda to set up your environment.
+You can use pip and conda to set up your environment.

 ### Using conda